 - Woz lost his memory after a small plane crash.
 He couldn't recall the crash, nor could he remember day-to-day events.
 He credits the power of using logical thought processes in healing and recuperating his memory functions.

 - Steve dated comedian Kathy Griffin, a relationship that was documented on her reality show, My Life on the D-List.

 - Wozniak plays on a Segway polo team, the Silicon Valley Aftershocks.

-- Woz dropped out of UC Berkeley in the 1970s but returned in the late 1980s, enrolling under the assumed name Rocky Clark.
+- Woz dropped out of the University of California Berkeley in the 1970s but returned in the late 1980s, enrolling under the assumed name Rocky Clark.

-- Wozniak founded the Electronic Frontier Foundation, an organization that defends free speech, privacy, innovation, and consumer rights.
+- Wozniak founded the Electronic Frontier Foundation, an organization based in San Francisco that defends free speech, privacy, innovation, and consumer rights.

 - Steve was inducted into the Inventors Hall of Fame in 2000.
 His official invention listing there: "Microcomputer for Use with Video Display Personal Computer, Patent Number(s) 4,136,359."